Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Results

 \subsection{Performance on New TSC Datasets}

 HC2 performs the best on the 112 datasets.
-However, HIVE-COTE has been in development for over five years, and all advances were judged by evaluation on these data.
+However, HIVE-COTE has been in development for over five years, and all advances were judged by evaluation on these datasets.
 As acknowledged in~\cite{middlehurst21hc2}, there is always the risk of the introduction of subconscious bias in the design decisions that lead to the new algorithms.
 To counter this, we have assembled $30$ new datasets, as described in Section~\ref{sec:new_data}.
 Figure~\ref{fig:new_subset} shows the ranks for the eight best of category on these data sets.
-The top clique for accuracy contains Hydra-MR, HC2, RDST and RSTSF.
-In terms of balanced accuracy, Hydra-MR is significantly better than other approaches.
-This mirrors the results on the original 112, where HC2 performs worse on balanced accuracy than it does with accuracy, suggesting it does not handle class imbalance well.
+The top clique for accuracy contains MR-Hydra, HC2, RDST, QUANT and FreshPRINCE.
+The results for balanced accuracy are similar.
 Figure~\ref{fig:new} shows the results for the combined 142 datasets.
-The performance of HC2 and Hydra-MR is now similar, and they are in a clique that is significantly better than the other six classifiers.
-Figure~\ref{fig:new_heatmap} summarises the relative performance of the eight classifiers using a new heatmap tool\footnote{\url{https://github.com/MSD-IRIMAS/Multi_Comparison_Matrix}}.
+The performance of HC2 and MR-Hydra is very similar, and they are in a clique that is significantly better than the other six classifiers.